• Skip to main content

 • If everything fails, a possible Legal Suit if recommended by the attorney.

-A debt collection agency will send diplomatically worded written demand letters to the patron ( aka the debtor) to clear off their library bill with interest and/or the late fees.
+A debt collection agency will send diplomatically worded written demand letters to the patron ( aka the debtor) to clear off their library bill with interest and late fees.
 They can even perform debt collection in the Spanish language.

 Check here: Cost of hiring a collections agency

 Collection Letters are the cheapest and a very effective way to recover money.
 Collection agencies do several scrubs to locate the debtor if he/she has shifted from the address provided by the library, then they send the demands to the latest address of the debtor.
 Collection agencies have access to several tools and technologies that assist in recovering the money.
-Debtors are often caught by a surprise when they receive a collections letter, but a high percentage of people clear their library debt quickly.
+Debtors are often surprised when they receive a collections letter, but many people clear their library debt quickly.

-If the debtor does not pay even after receiving several written demands, the account can be transferred to a professional debt collector for Collection Calls.
-At this stage, more advanced skip tracing tools are utilized to recover money.
+If the debtor does not pay after receiving several written demands, the account can be transferred to a professional debt collector for Collection Calls.
+More advanced skip-tracing tools are utilized at this stage to recover money.
 The Fair Debt Collection Practices Act (FDCPA) prohibits debt collectors from using abusive, unfair, or deceptive practices to collect from debtors.

 Collection agencies have recovered millions of dollars for public libraries.
-This also discourages bad behavior of other patrons who feel that not returning a book is “no big deal”.
+This also discourages the bad behavior of other patrons who feel that not returning a book is “No big deal”.

 Contact us for your library debt collection needs.